AngCamp/PavLabEngrams/EngramCellClassifier/JeagerEngramCellGenesignaturesinotherdatasets.md

 ![](JeagerEngramCellGenesignaturesinotherdatasets_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->
 <br> So in general there are a few cells with a low level expression of
 fos, and then this small group of outliers in with a high fos count.
-THis is in line with the sparse coding of events observed in the brain.
+This is in line with the sparse coding of events observed in the brain.
 <br> <br>

 ## Looking for Engram labelling gene’s in Hochgerner et al., (2018) at P35